aaroncox23/notes/README.md

 # Quick Notes App

 ## Getting Started
 This is a simple Laravel and Bootstrap Framework application, if you are familar with how to set these up then do it your way but if not here's a quick setup guide.
+This guide is for my current setup and it should be noted depending on your hosting environment it might be subject to a few changes.
+If you have any problems feel free to contact me.

 ### Step 1 - Installation